ME 302 Machine Design

 University-Sanctioned Activities

 If you are absent from class due to university-sanctioned activities, such as sports, it is your responsibility to request that the absence be excused; otherwise, the absence will be recorded as unexcused.
 Absent students are responsible for catching up with the class, and if any assignments are due on the day of the absence, it is your responsibility to turn in the assignments on time (prior to class).
-Assignments may be submitted as an attachment to the instructor's email address.
+Assignments may be submitted as an attachment to email.

 Counseling and Wellness Center